brian7704/OpenTAKServer-docs/docs/authentication.md

 By default, only administrators can create user accounts.
 However, users can register their own accounts if an administrator enables [email](email.md) support.

+### Whitelisting and Blacklisting Email Domains

+***

+If email support is enabled, any valid email address can be used to create an account.
+However, there are whitelists for email domains and top level domains.
+Likewise, there are also blacklists.
+For example, if you add `example.com` to the `OTS_EMAIL_DOMAIN_WHITELIST` option, only users with `@example.com` email addresses can register accounts.
+You can also add top level domains (TLDs) to the `OTS_EMAIL_TLD_WHITELIST` option.
+For example, adding `gov` and `mil` will allow only users with .gov or .mil email accounts to register accounts.

+`OTS_EMAIL_DOMAIN_BLACKLIST` and `OTS_EMAIL_TLD_BLACKLIST` are similar except that any email address not in those lists will be able to register for an account.

 ## Two-Factor Authentication

 ***